Find Trade Colleges

 The states with the most job growth for Hand Sewer are Oregon, Colorado, and Massachusetts.
 Watch out if you plan on working in Ohio, New York, or New Mexico.
 These states have the worst job growth for this type of profession.

-How Much Does a Hand Sewer Make?
+Salary for a Hand Sewer

-The average yearly salary of a Hand Sewer ranges between $20,900 and $39,410.
+The typical yearly salary for Sewers, Hand is somewhere between $20,900 and $39,410.

 undefined